 Key strategies/impact in Year 7 Numeracy:

-- 14 students given tutor time intervention - Kumon tutition.
+- 13 students given tutor time intervention - Kumon tuition.

 - Use of 35 Touchscreen Chromebooks purchased out of funding allowing students to answer timed questions with hand gestures.
 Greater use of applications and programmes that use touchscreen presented through this opportunity (accessibility to Android applications).
 Chromebooks used in specific Numeracy sessions and interventions for this cohort.

-- Use of additional IT programmes such as MyMaths, Timetable Rockstars and XtraMaths for basic addition.
+- Use of additional IT programmes such as MyMaths, Timetable Rockstars and XtraMaths for basic addition and subtraction.

-- 93% of the students have shown a marked improvement and significant progress in their basic numeracy skills - overall 21% of these students achieved above expected progress for the year and 43% made expected progress.
+- 100% of the students have shown an improvement in their numeracy scores, and 92% making significant progress in their basic numeracy skills in terms of KS2 numeracy test scores - overall 71% of these students achieved above expected progress for the year and 24% made expected progress.

 Key strategies/impact in Year 8 Numeracy: